JaKooLit/Ja-ZaneyOS/README.md

 </div>

 > **This project has a [Wiki](https://zaney.org/zaneyos/).
-Please read it to find out information on subjects that you may need to learn more about!**
+Find out how to use ZaneyOS here!**
 > **I have put a lot of effort into the [documentation](https://zaney.org/zaneyos/) so it should be accurate.
 However, please if you notice that something is wrong with it create an issue or reach out to me on Discord.**

+### Announcing ZaneyOS 2.0!

+With this new update of ZaneyOS it is a big rewrite of how things are being done.
+This update fixes many issues that you guys were facing.
+As well as makes things a little easier to understand.
+You now have a lot being stored inside the specific host directory, making use of modules, condensing seperate files down, etc.
+My hope is that with this update your ability to grasp the flake and expand it to what you need is much improved.
+I want to thank everyone for being so supportive!

 #### 🍖 Requirements
 - You must be running on NixOS.
+- The zaneyos folder (this repo) is expected to be in your home directory.
 - Must have installed using GPT & UEFI.
 Systemd-boot is what is supported, for GRUB you will have to brave the internet for a how-to. ☺️
-- Manually editing options.nix file in hosts/<yourhostname> folder.
+- Manually editing your host specific files.
+The host is the specific computer your installing on.

 #### 🎹 Pipewire, Spotify, & Notification Menu Controls
 - We are using the latest and greatest audio solution for Linux.
 If you like listening to music Spotify comes pre-installed out of the box.
 Not to mention you will have media and volume controls in the notification center available in the top bar.